By: Beth O'Malley M.Ed.

 Foster children so often have that sense of missing pieces.
 I should know.
-I spent my first 5 months in foster care, before being adopted.
+I spent my first five months in foster care before being adopted.

-"…My second foster family reported that I used to make these funny lip smacking sounds as a baby…and that the entire family would watch and laugh.
-This is one of my favorite pieces of information, discovered in my foster care notes…” (Beth O'Malley)
+"…My second foster family reported that I used to make these funny lip-smacking sounds as a baby…and that the entire family would watch and laugh.
+This is one of my favourite pieces of information, discovered in my foster care notes…” (Beth O'Malley)

 Talk about teamwork.
 I’m grateful that every person followed through, giving me this “baby picture” in words that I carry in my heart today.

 I’m convinced that my entire life would have been different if I had been given a LifeBook.
 The absence of information on my birth family meant I had nothing with which to connect with my history.
 A blank screen.
 A feeling of floating or that numb sensation that so many foster children later describe.

 "…LifeBooks remain important to my children…They show that their biological connections are still important…They will never be forgotten…” (Michelle Braxton, single foster/adoptive mother of seven)